Yakubu-Moshood/top_Nigeria_YouTubers_2024/README.md

 Which 3 channels have the highest subscriber engagement rate per video uploaded?

 ## Mockup
-- The mockup allows us to visualize our dashboard's appearance before we start building it.
+- The mockup allows us to visualize the appearance of our dashboard before we start building it.

 ![Dashboard-Mockup](https://github.com/Yakubu-Moshood/top_Nigeria_YouTubers_2024/blob/467f9888c7e42af6b7b7a787975210544440bcf8/mockup%20for%20dashboard.png)